-1University of California San Diego, La Jolla, CA 92093-0411, USA 2cgibson@ucsd.edu, http://sdcc3.ucsd.edu/~ir118 and
+University of California San Diego, La Jolla, CA 92093-0411, USA cgibson@ucsd.edu, http://sdcc3.ucsd.edu/~ir118 and

-Rudolph E. Schild^{3,4}
+Rudolph E. Schild

-3Center for Astrophysics, 60 Garden Street, Cambridge, MA 02138, USA 4 rschild@cfa.harvard.edu

-From hydro-gravitational cosmology, hydrogen-4helium gas planets in million-starmass clumps fragment at the plasma to gas transition 300,000 years after the big bang.
+Center for Astrophysics, 60 Garden Street, Cambridge, MA 02138, USA rschild@cfa.harvard.edu mass clumps fragment at the plasma to gas transition 300,000 years after the big bang.
 Binary planet mergers form larger planets and stars: globular star clusters in the limit.
 Star-less frozen-planet clumps persist as the dark matter of galaxies as observed by Schild in 1996, and predicted by Gibson in 1996.
 Plasma structures with protogalaxysupercluster-mass appear at 30,000 years when photon-viscous forces match gravitational fragmentation forces at the horizon scale ct of the expanding universe, where c is the speed of light and t is the time.
 Protosuperclustervoid and protogalaxyvoid boundaries expand at sound speeds $c/3^{1/2}$ producing weak turbulence and linear clusters of gas protogalaxies that are fossils of turbulent-plasma vortex-lines.
 Continued primordial planet accretion by stars leads to supernovae, with early life formation in critical temperature water oceans seeded by the resulting C, N, O, etc. first chemicals.
 Information about evolving life chemistry in >1080 hot water oceans is communicated by merger fragments between the growing hydrogen planets: a cosmic primordial soup with Hoyle/Wickramasinghe cometary panspermia.

-The standard (concordance) cold dark matter model of cosmology is based on the Jeans 1902 theory of gravitational instability of a gas nebula, where numerous unwarranted assumptions are made to simplify the conservation laws of fluid mechanics (Jeans 1902).
+From hydro-gravitational cosmology, hydrogen-4helium gas planets in million-starunwarranted assumptions are made to simplify the conservation laws of fluid mechanics (Jeans 1902).
 Jeans assumed inviscid Euler momentum equations with linear perturbation stability analysis, thus neglecting crucially important viscous forces and turbulence forces.
-He also neglected any effects of diffusivity on gravitational structure formation, unaware of a massive population of superdiffusive neutrinos.
-The resulting linear acoustics equations were then solved by neglecting density (the Jeans swindle) giving the Jeans length scale $L_J=V_S/(\rho G)^{1/2}$ as the single criterion for gravitational instability, where V_S is the speed of sound, ρ is density and G is Newton's gravitational constant.
+He also neglected any effects of diffusivity on gravitational structure formation, unaware of a massive population of super-diffusive neutrinos.
+The resulting linear acoustics equations were then solved by neglecting density (the Jeans swindle) giving the Jeans length scale $L_J = V_S / (\rho G)^{1/2}$ as the single criterion for gravitational instability, where $V_S$ is the speed of sound, $\rho$ is density and G is Newton's gravitational constant.